Intestate Laws

 Unfortunately, the decedent in these cases did not take the time to prepare a last will that would have expressed his or her intentions as to the disposition of the estate.
 A will would have designated the decedent's beneficiaries.

 Regardless of the size of an estate, most adults — young and old — and their families benefit greatly from having a well-prepared estate plan consisting of documents such as a: Last Will, Health Care Proxy, Power of Attorney and Living Will.
-I have many years of experience working with and advising clients in the creation and implementation of plans that effectively express the clients’ personal desires regarding the disposition and protection of assets while providing potential tax advantages and security for family and beneficiaries.
+As a New York City intestate laws lawyer, I have many years of experience working with and advising clients in the creation and implementation of plans that effectively express the clients’ personal desires regarding the disposition and protection of assets while providing potential tax advantages and security for family and beneficiaries.
 I have also represented many family members in Court proceedings relating to intestate estates and estate administration.